An anonymous letter from someone incarcerated at San Quentin led to performances from a band and world-famous escape artist Harry Houdini.

-“Early in 1917, during her last tour of the United States, after she had lost her leg, Madame Bernhardt was playing in Boston at a time when Houdini was also filling an engagement there.
+“Early in 1917, during her last tour of the United States, after she had lost her leg, Bernhardt was playing in Boston at a time when Houdini was also filling an engagement there.
 She invited him to visit her at her hotel, and there for half an hour Houdini performed for her some of his choicest mysteries.
-The next day he was doing one of his outdoor stunts, and he invited the Divine Sarah to watch the performance from a car as his guest,” according to the book. “’Houdini, you are a wonderful human being.
-You must possess some extraordinary power to perform such marvels.
-Won’t you use it to restore my limb for me?’
-(Bernhardt asked).
-Houdini looked at her, at once thrilled and amazed.
-‘You can bring it back, can’t you?’ pleaded the golden voice.
-‘You ought to be able to bring it back, since you do these feats that mystify mankind.’”
+The next day he was doing one of his outdoor stunts, and he invited the (Bernhardt) to watch the performance from a car as his guest,” according to the book.

 When others touted his skills as supernatural, he quickly dispelled their beliefs.

-“I do claim to free myself from the restraint of fetters and confinement, but positively state that I accomplish my purpose purely by physical, not psychical means.
+“I do claim to free myself from the restraint of fetters and confinement, but positively state that I accomplish my purpose purely by physical, not psychic means.
 My methods are perfectly natural, resting on natural laws of physics.
-I do not dematerialize or materialize anything; I simply control and manipulate material things in a manner perfectly well understood by myself, and thoroughly accountable for and equally understandable … by any person to whom I may elect to divulge my secrets.
-But I hope to carry these secrets to the grave as they are of no material benefit to mankind, and if they should be used by dishonest persons they might become a serious menace.”
+I do not dematerialize or materialize anything,” according to the book.
+Deeds of goodwill

-Houdini had a soft spot for those less fortunate.
+Houdini had a soft spot for the less fortunate

-“He was continually embarrassing managers by insisting that the entire registry of some old people’s home be invited to a performance, and often suggesting that free transportation be provided for them. … In his later years he added prisons and institutions for the feebleminded to his places of call.
-Among many of the convicts he found a sort of semi-professional appreciation of his skill,” according to the book.
+“He was continually embarrassing managers by insisting that the entire registry of (nearby) old people’s homes be invited to a performance.
+Often suggesting (the theater provide) free transportation for them.
+In his later years he added prisons and (special-needs) institutions to his places of call,” according to the book.

 For children, he often performed at orphanages and hospitals.

-“Houdini’s love for children was a by-word among managers.
-Hardly a week went by that he did not give a performance at some hospital or orphan asylum or other institution, and he invited (them) in great blocks to his regular shows.
+“Houdini’s love for children was (well-known) among managers.
+Hardly a week went by that he did not give a performance at some hospital or orphan asylum or other institution.
+He (also) invited (them) in great blocks to his regular shows.
 He even invented a whole performance for blind children,” according to the book.